copasi/basico/paper.md

-It incorporates very powerful methods ranging from basic time series for both deterministic and stochastic simulations, parameter estimation with a broad range of implemented local and global optimization algorithms, to more complex tasks such as time scale separation analysis, and lyapunov exponent calculations.
+It incorporates very powerful methods ranging from basic time series for both deterministic and stochastic simulations, parameter estimation with a broad range of implemented local and global optimization algorithms, to more complex tasks such as time scale separation analysis, and Lyapunov exponent calculations.
 SBML import and export are supported and allow a quick exchange of models with other modeling environments [@Hucka_2003; @keating_sbml_2020].